HomeCalculators › Prop Firm

 Prop Firm Challenge Calculator

-Estimate how a CFD prop challenge could behave under your win rate, payoff ratio, risk per trade and account drawdown rules.
+See how a CFD prop firm challenge could play out under your own rules.
+The model runs many simulated trade paths from your win rate, payoff ratio, risk per trade and drawdown limits, and reports an estimate — not a prediction or a promise.

 Direct answer